dareno/hsec/README.md

 Description
 -----------
 Home security project.
 Raspberry Pi using MCP23017 and GPIO with interrupts.
+This project is implemented with microservices, this is the overview documentation which references the components sited below in the Architecture section.

-The vision is to have a microservice architecture, home security system with no service fees.
+The vision is to have an easy to maintain, home security system with no service fees.
 Maybe not super practical, but a fun exercise.
 Also, super-useful when done.

 The Hardware (humble beginnings...)
 -----------------------------------